-Dr. Hayley B. Sherwood, the owner of Oak Hill Psychological Services, is a Clinical Psychologist in Northern Virginia with over fifteen years of experience.
-In her clinical practice, she provides psychotherapy and assessment services to children, adolescents and adults from a family systems and psychodynamic perspective.
-Dr. Sherwood also conducts psychological evaluations to include the assessment of learning, attention, and behavior.
+Dr. Hayley B. Sherwood, the owner of Oak Hill Psychological Services, is a Clinical Psychologist in Northern Virginia with over twenty years of experience.
+In her clinical practice, she provides psychotherapy and assessment services to children ages six and older, adolescents and adults from a family systems and psychodynamic perspective.
+Dr. Sherwood also conducts psychological evaluations to include the assessment of IQ, learning, ADHD, and social and emotional functioning.

 Dr. Sherwood received her doctoral degree in Clinical Psychology from Temple University in 2000.
 As a graduate student, she trained at the Philadelphia Child and Family Training Center and Devereux Day School.
 She later completed a formal predoctoral internship in Clinical Psychology at the University of Virginia Health Sciences Center, an American Psychological Association (APA) accredited training program.
 Dr. Sherwood also worked with emotionally disturbed and learning disabled youth and their families in a therapeutic day school in Northern Virginia, prior to joining a group private practice in Reston in 2003.

 A native of New England, Dr. Sherwood is the mom of two teenagers, two dogs and a cat.
 She enjoys music, books, movies and yoga.
-Her favorite authors include Sheryl Sandberg, Brene Brown, Cheryl Strayed and Glennon Doyle Melton.
+Her favorite authors include Sheryl Sandberg, Brene Brown, Cheryl Strayed, Glennon Doyle Melton and Adam Grant.

 Wendy N. Cohen, PA-C